zhiqinghuang/marathon/docs/resources.md

 - [Docker Clustering on Mesosphere with Marathon](http://youtu.be/hZNGST2vIds)
   _10 November 2014_
-  This video is a demonstration of how to launch and scale Docker containers into an Apache Mesos cluster using Marathon.
-It shows how it is possible today to scale docker instances in production with Mesos.
+  This video is a demonstration of how to launch and mesosphere.marathon.scale Docker containers into an Apache Mesos cluster using Marathon.
+It shows how it is possible today to mesosphere.marathon.scale docker instances in production with Mesos.

 ### Tutorials